Model Description

 • User/analysis parameters:

-• max_minigrid_network_distance (m), the maximum allowable intra-cluster span; and
+• max_minigrid_network_distance (m): maximum allowable intra-cluster span

 Algorithm Workflow